What is DevOps and why does it matter?

 We at Boldare have plenty of experience in putting together development teams to craft products for our clients and we know very well how to avoid such situations.

-Agile product development team
+Agile product development team and DevOps

 When you build an agile development team, there is no golden bullet in terms of its structure.
 Moreover, the team composition may vary over time as the product backlog grows and matures.
 This is perfectly normal in agile software development, the product constantly changes and sometimes the team structure should be adjusted.
 So we have: